 Luckily I did have sparkling wine (no big surprise right?).
 I am a huge fan of both Cava (sparkling wine from Spain) and Prosecco (the same from Italy) and love it mixed with other liqueurs.

 Doesn’t Limoncello and Prosecco seem like the perfect Italian cocktail?

-With the addition of raspberries instead of blueberries, the result is even prettier and I can see it gracing many a table during the summer and for special events all year long.
+With the addition of raspberries instead of the blueberries Giada had used, the result is even prettier and I can see it gracing many a table during the summer and for special events all year long.
 Want to take it beyond the apertif?
 A bit of vodka is a nice addition and of course I tested it to make sure…just for you!
 Salut!

 Make this for your Mom or yourself…I promise it’s perfect!